Created on

 Connect to FortiGate via SSH through PuTTY as demonstrated below, ensuring that SSH is enabled on the management port:

-If SSH access is unsuccessful, then use the following article to access the FortiGate via console cable and move on to next steps:
+If SSH access is unsuccessful, then use the following article to access the FortiGate via console cable and move on to the next steps:

-How to connect to the FortiGate and FortiAP console port
+Technical Tip: How to connect to the FortiGate and FortiAP console port

 CLI commands: